Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/display.md

 ## How it works

-Change the value of the [`display` property](https://developer.mozilla.org/en-US/docs/Web/CSS/display) with our responsive display utility classes.
+Change the value of the [`display` property](https://developer.mozilla.org/en-US/docs/Web/CSS/display) with our <!--responsive -->display utility classes.
 We purposely support only a subset of all possible values for `display`.
 Classes can be combined for various effects as you need.

 ## Notation